Task #598

 Joel, can you give feedback what precisely is required?

-Updated by Joel Madero about 9 years ago
+Updated by Joel Madero almost 10 years ago

 Florian Effenberger wrote: